particle-iot/docs/src/content/reference/cellular/verizon-faq2.md

 ### How will my fleet pick up Verizon?

-Particle will enable it for your devices automatically, without any action required on your part.
+Particle will enable it for eligible devices in your enterprise organization automatically, without any action required on your part.

 ### How does the device know which carrier to connect to?